 I am still surprised when I receive messages from women telling me that I am inspiring them, because I struggle so much myself with my own issues!
 But on the other hand, it is such an honor and a genuine joy when you hear for example that someone has started playing music because they watched one of your videos, or after a concert young people come to you and tell you that, that was the first time they have listened to classical music and that you have inspired a new passion in them.
 As I try to grow this community around music on Instagram I am very much aware that I have the power to inspire the best traits in others and to bring out their worst if I’m not careful.
 My Instagram is a part of peoples’ daily life, and this comes with a tremendous responsibility, but I welcome it.

 My goal in the future is to take this duty even further by teaching violin to young disadvantaged children, and I hope that social media will help me to build the foundations for this dream.

-- A Bold quote “Nothing is impossible even the word say I am possible” Audrey Hepburn
+“Nothing is impossible; even the word says I am possible.” – Audrey Hepburn

 Taking time to reflect on what I have achieved in my life, where I’ve come from, and the wonderful people I’ve met along the way.
 Pressing pause and feeling grateful for what I have now in my life, that is my boldest and most proud moment.